tomgtqq/Coffee-Bean-Supply-chain-Ethereum-P6/README.md

   ...
 ```

 It seems like Running a V8 in your computer.
-The artifacts is resolver, So we can interact with Contracts by ```const StarNotary = artifacts.require("StarNotary");```in TestStarNotary.js
+The artifacts is resolver, So we can interact with Contracts by ```const SupplyChain = artifacts.require('SupplyChain')```in TestSupplychain.js

 ## Migrate DAPP to Rinkeby Test Network